zhengjunyao-work/arc24/docs/modeling/Iteration_34_developing_omni_arc.md

 - [x] Clone omni-arc repo in the cluster and add the path to the PYTHONPATH
 - [x] Refine the prompts using ChatGPT
 - [x] Experiment to see if learning 3 tasks is better than learning two tasks.
 The baseline learns output-from-examples and input-from-inputs, the new experiment also learns code-from-examples.
 10k steps per task.
-- [ ] Can we solve some of the evaluation tasks using generated code?